US women's hockey players threaten boycott over wages - News 12 Now

 Neither USA Hockey nor the players would reveal details of the wages in dispute or how the men’s team is compensated.
 The U.S. men’s team is comprised of highly paid NHL players, as are most established national teams.

-“You can’t really say, well what do they get?
-Because the NHL guys get paid millions of dollars, I guess,” Lamoureux-Davidson said.
+“You can’t really say, ‘Well what do they get?’
+Because the NHL guys get paid millions of dollars,” Lamoureux-Davidson said.
 “That’s why we bring up equitable support.
 How they get treated when they go to their world championship or their World Cup, it should be equal to that about how we get treated when we go to our world championship.”

 Players pointed to the $3.5 million USA Hockey spends annually on its National Team Development Program with no comparable setup for women’s development and the fact that those men’s under-17 and under-18 teams play 60 games a season compared to just nine for the women’s national team in a non-Olympic year.